'The Music Room'

 The non-classic version is better, as music is fresher.

-But the classic Groove Salad takes me back to 2010 when I tuned-in to SOMA FM.
+But the classic Groove Salad takes me back to 2010 when I first tuned-in to SOMA FM.

 Now I do have some news to report on my ST-35 Stereo Amplifier.